wjlee-ling/shot2day/docs/PRD.md

   - [ ] Search & display the basic GR filter settings
 - [ ] Toggle between applying a watermark to the image or not
 - [x] Given user input text and extracted metadata, upload/upsert them to a Supabase table (_12/19/2024_)
+- [ ] Add a scroll to the modal window in sm devices
 - [ ] ~~PGVector for similarity search~~ (_12/19/2024_)

 ## Change Log